fogfish/fogfish.github.io/_posts/2010-04-12-latency-of-internet-services-user-expectation.md

   - microservices
 ---

-# What is the user expectation about the latency of Internet Services?
+# What is the user's expectation about the latency of Internet Services?

 Design and best practices for latency optimization on layer 1 through layer 3 of network stack is widely studies by Cisco in the paper "Design Best Practices for Latency Optimization" and IP Packet Delay Variation Metric for IP Performance Metrics, [RFC 3393](https://datatracker.ietf.org/doc/html/rfc3393).
 Souder's book "High Performance Web Sites" guides through previous research on layer 7 latencies, which covers behavior of web application and aspects of UX rendering by web browser.
 The list of valid techniques has been discussed and the major outcome is that only 20% of time is spent to retrieve the main HTML document, the other 80% is consumed to download and render JavaScripts, Style Sheets, images, etc.